Small Claims Court FAQ

 - How do I serve the documents?

-- How long does the defendant have to respond to the statement of claim?
+- How long does the defendant have to respond?

-- What happens after ten days have elapsed from the date of service of the documents?
+- What happens after ten days have gone by since the documents were served?

 - What happens if a reply is filed?